The Best Countertop Water Filters of 2023: Reviews & Buying Guide

 More on Countertop Water Filters

-What is a Countertop Water Filter?
+What Is a Countertop Water Filter?

 First of all, what is a countertop water filter exactly?